-Sponsor shall authorize residents of the housing development to own or otherwise maintain one or more common household pets pursuant to the Pet Friendly Housing Act of 2017 (Health & Saf.
-Code, § 50466).
+Sponsor shall authorize residents of the housing development to own or otherwise maintain oneor more common household pets pursuant to the Pet Friendly Housing Act of 2017 (HSC Section 50466).

-(e) Prevailing Wage Law Requirements
+(e) California State Prevailing Wage Law

-Sponsor's use of Program funds is subject to California's prevailing wage law (Lab.
-Code, § 1720 et seq.).
-Sponsors are urged to seek professional legal advice about the law's requirements.
-Prior to disbursing the Program funds, the Department will require a certification of compliance with California's prevailing wage law, as well as all applicable federal prevailing wage law.
-The certification must verify that prevailing wages have been or will be paid (if such payment is required by law), and that labor records will be maintained and made available to any enforcement agency upon request.
-The certification must be signed by the general contractor(s) and the Sponsor (including all co-Sponsors).
+Projects receiving funding under the Program are subject to California's prevailing wage law (Lab.
+Code, Section 1720 et seq.).
+The Sponsor should seek professional legal advice about the law'srequirements.
+Prior to closing the Program Loan, the Department will require a certification of compliance with California's prevailing wage law.
+The certification must verify that prevailing wages have been paid and that labor records will be maintained and made available to any enforcement agency upon request.
+The certification must be signed by the general contractor(s) and the Sponsor.